McGill University: Residence system

 McGill's residence system comprises 16 properties providing dormitories, apartments, and hotel-style housing to approximately 3,100 undergraduate students and some graduate students from the downtown and Macdonald campuses.
-With the exception of students returning as "floor fellows," few McGill students live in residence (known colloquially as "rez") after their first year of undergraduate study, even if they are not from the Montreal area.
+Few McGill students live in residence after their first year of undergraduate study, even if they are not from the Montreal area.
 Most second-year students transition to off-campus apartment housing.
 Many students settle in the Milton-Park neighbourhood, sometimes called the "McGill Ghetto," which is the neighbourhood directly to the east of the downtown campus.
 Students have also moved to areas such as Mile End, The Plateau, and even as far as Verdun because of rising rent prices.

-Many first-year students live in the Upper Residence ("Upper Rez"), which consists of the 1960s-style dormitories McConnell Hall, Molson Hall, and Gardner Hall and are located on the slope of Mount Royal alongside historic Douglas Hall, another student residence.
+Many first-year students live in the Upper Residence.
 Royal Victoria College opened as a residential college for women in 1899, but its Tower section became mixed gender in September 2010 while its West Wing remains strictly for women.
 The college's original building was designed by Bruce Price and its extension was designed by Percy Erskine Nobbs and George Taylor Hyde.
-A statue of Queen Victoria by her daughter Princess Louise, Duchess of Argyll stands in front of the building.
+A statue of Queen Victoria by her daughter Princess Louise, Duchess of Argyll, stands in front of the building.

 Macdonald campus

 A second campus, the Macdonald Campus, in Sainte-Anne-de-Bellevue houses the Faculty of Agricultural and Environmental Science, the School of Dietetics and Human Nutrition, the Institute of Parasitology, and the McGill School of Environment.
-As of fall 2020, despite a decrease in enrollment from the previous year's 1,962 students, the campus has a total of 1,892 actively enrolled students, including those studying part-time and full-time, across all available programs.
+As of fall 2020, despite a decrease in enrolment from the previous year's 1,962 students, the campus has a total of 1,892 actively enrolled students, including those studying part-time and full-time, across all available programs.
 Of the total, 1,212 students are pursuing an undergraduate degree, 374 are pursuing a Masters-level degree, and 248 are pursuing a Doctoral-level degree, respectively.
-The gender percentage is 70.7% female and 29.3% male.
-There is a high international student presence, where over 1 in 5 students studying are from outside Canada.
-Students attending Macdonald campus often nickname the campus as “Mac” campus.
-Its location near the St. Lawrence river makes the campus significantly quieter and nature dense than the Downtown Montreal campus.
+There is a high international student presence, since over 1 in 5 students are from outside Canada.
+The campus is considered by many to be quieter than the Downtown Montreal campus.
 The Morgan Arboretum and the J. S. Marshall Radar Observatory are nearby.

 The Morgan Arboretum was created in 1945.
-It is a 2.5 km2 forested reserve with the aim of 'teaching, and public education'.
-Its mandated goals are to continue research related to maintaining the health of the Arboretum plantations and woodlands, to develop new programs related to selecting species adapted to developing environmental conditions and to develop silvicultural practices that preserve and enhance biological diversity in both natural stands and plantations.
+It is a 2.5 km2 forested reserve.
+Its mandated goals are to continue research related to maintaining the health of the Arboretum plantations and woodlands, to develop new programs related to selecting species adapted to developing environmental conditions and to enhance biological diversity in both natural stands and plantations.